Biggest Things Overlooked in Recordkeeping Compliance

 6. Not keeping personnel and employment records

-“Every employer subject to the FLSA must keep records for each worker engaged in nonexempt activity,” cites Charles Vethan, Esq., CEO of the Vethan Law Firm.
+“Every employer subject to the FLSA must keep records for each worker engaged in the nonexempt activity,” cites Charles Vethan, Esq., CEO of the Vethan Law Firm.
 “However, there is no required method for recordkeeping under the Act.
 Records should include accurate information identifying the employee, the number of hours worked, and wages earned.”
 DOL Fact Sheet #21 contains a listing of the basic records that an employer must maintain.

 7. Not having employment-related records accessible